 - Surviving children must be under the age of 18 unless they are in school, in which case they can be aged 18-23

 - Annual countable family income must be below the MAPR amount set by Congress

 Survivors Pension Rates

-As of December 1st, 2014, the MAPR income limit for a spouse without a dependent is $8,630/yr.
+As of December 1st, 2018, the MAPR income limit for a spouse without children is $9,078/yr.
 A surviving spouse must have an annual income below this number in order to be eligible for the benefit.
-For a surviving spouse with one dependent child, that number is $11,296.
-For every additional surviving child, $2,198 is added to the benefit.
+For a surviving spouse with one dependent child, that number is $11,881.
+For every additional surviving child, $2,313 is added to the benefit.

 For surviving spouses or children who require aid and attendance or are housebound, the annual income limit is higher.

-All income is counted including payments from Social Security, however SSI income from the Social Security Administration is not counted.
-In addition, out of pocket medical expenses that exceed 5% of the applicable MAPR may deducted from the spouses income for qualification purposes.
+All income is counted including payments from Social Security, however, SSI income from the Social Security Administration is not counted.
+In addition, out of pocket medical expenses that exceed 5% of the applicable MAPR may be deducted from the spouse’s income for qualification purposes.

 If your loved one has passed away after battling mesothelioma, contact one of our VA-accredited claim agents to help you understand the compensation you are entitled to.